-The experience of ‘lockdown’ has enabled many of us to appreciate what used to be taken for granted – time with family and friends, eating out, going to the pub, enjoying festivals and exploring the great outdoors.
+The experience of multiple lockdowns has helped us appreciate what used to be taken for granted.
+Time with family and friends.
+Eating out and visits to the pub.
+Enjoying festivals and exploring the great outdoors.
 You might even find that thoughts of material purchases are shifting more towards the environment, social justice and health.

 In terms of personal finance, this whole thing about ethics and the environment has been gathering pace for a few years now.
 The acronym “ESG” has become commonplace in the world of investing.

-It used to be that the focus of investing was pretty much all about profits and making money.
+Historically, investing was all about profits and making money.
 But now, Environmental, Social and Governance criteria have become mainstream.
 It’s now about spending and investing your money in a way that reflects your values.

 This is a wide term that refers to our decision-making process when investing or spending money.
-We might take environmental, social and governance considerations into account, but the real driver is towards a low-carbon, climate resilient and circular economy.
+Individually, we might take ESG considerations into account.
+Collectively, the real driver is towards a low-carbon, climate resilient and circular economy.

 Nearly everyone pays into at least one pension and many of us have ISAs and other investments.
 But we don’t all know which businesses we support within those products.

-Sustainable investing means being more aware of our investment choices, with the aim of creating long term growth by supporting companies that have a positive impact on the world.
+Sustainable investing means being more aware of our investment choices.
+The aim is to create long term growth by supporting companies that have a positive impact on the world.
 This can range from social initiatives in developing countries to the development of green technology.

-The Co-op reported that sustainable spending (excluding community and charity) in the UK reached £29.7bn in 2018, up from £3.1bn in 1999.
-That’s a massive increase over 20 years and it shows that we are becoming more ‘choosy’ when doing our shopping.
+The Co-op reported that ethical consumerism in the UK reached £98.1bn in 2019, up from £45.8bn in 2010.
+That’s a massive increase over 9 years and it shows that we are becoming more ‘choosy’ when doing our shopping.

 But here’s the interesting bit.
-The way we choose to spend and invest our money can actually have a direct link to our wellbeing – it can affect our long-term happiness.
+The way we choose to spend and invest our money can have a direct link to our wellbeing.
+It can affect our long-term happiness.

-Certain spending decisions bring satisfaction that is only short lived – like the new rattan-effect garden sofa I bought in May when the weather was fantastic.
-It quickly lost the novelty value and became just another ‘thing’ we own, especially when the weather switched back to the Scottish summer of rain and chilly evenings!
+Certain spending decisions bring satisfaction that is only short lived.
+Clothes that we buy online, but wear just once, or maybe even never.
+Gadgets that fail to impress and get consigned to the kitchen drawer.
+In-game purchases on our devices that dissolve into the digital ether.
+The new rattan-effect garden sofa I bought last May when the weather was fantastic.
+It quickly lost the novelty value and became just another ‘thing’ when the weather switched back to the normal Scottish summer of rain and chilly evenings.

 Even spending money to free up more spare time can improve wellbeing.
-For example, you can ‘buy’ time by employing others to do household jobs, which can have the added benefit of supporting small, local businesses.
-It can also help avoid DIY disasters, like when I drilled through an electric cable in an attempt to fit new living room lights last month.
-That did nothing for my wellbeing!
+For example, you can ‘buy’ time by employing others to do household jobs.
+This can have the added benefit of supporting small, local businesses.

-If sustainable finance feels important to you, think about which businesses you will support when spending or investing your money – even if that means finding out where your pension contributions go.
+If sustainable finance feels important to you, think about which businesses you support when spending or investing money.
+Even if that means finding out where your pension contributions go.